-1 CRS Report RL32614, Duration of Continuing Resolutions in Recent Years, by Robert Keith.
-See also CRS Report RL30343, Continuing Resolutions: FY2008 Action and Brief Overview of Recent Practices, by Sandy Streeter.
+1 CRS Report RL32614, Duration of Continuing Resolutions in Recent Years, by (name redacted).
+See also CRS Report RL30343, Continuing Resolutions: Latest Action and Brief Overview of Recent Practices, by (name redacted).
 These measures have been called CRs, because they usually provide continuing appropriations in a joint resolution rather than a bill.
 Occasionally, continuing appropriations are provided in bill form.
 Therefore, "continuing appropriations act" may be the more general term compared to "CR."

 2 Funding gaps usually require that affected federal agencies cease some operations and furlough many of their employees.
-For discussion, see CRS Report RS20348, Federal Funding Gaps: A Brief Overview, by Robert Keith; and CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, by Clinton T. Brass.
+For discussion, see CRS Report RS20348, Federal Funding Gaps: A Brief Overview, by (name redacted); and CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, by (name redacted).

-3 For a more extensive analysis, see CRS Congressional Distribution Memorandum, Potential Impacts of Interim Continuing Resolutions (CRs) on Agency Operations and the Functioning of the Federal Government, July 8, 2008, coordinated by Clinton T. Brass.
+3 For a more extensive analysis, see CRS Congressional Distribution Memorandum, Potential Impacts of Interim Continuing Resolutions (CRs) on Agency Operations and the Functioning of the Federal Government, July 8, 2008, coordinated by (name redacted).

 4 It may be no coincidence that CRs have been pursued with such frequency.
 In high-stakes negotiations on matters of strong underlying disagreement, a frequently employed technique is to use time as a source of leverage.
 See, e.g., G. Richard Shell, Bargaining for Advantage: Negotiation Strategies for Reasonable People (New York: Penguin, 1999), pp. 89-114.
+For discussion of how frequently CRs have been used since the 1950s, see CRS Report RL32614, Duration of Continuing Resolutions in Recent Years, by (name redacted).